 1. Using a catchy and actionable title with the relevant long-tail keywords as Calm demonstrates below:

-2. Make sure to choose keywords with respect to relevancy, search volume, and competition level.
-Additionally, use ones that can accurately describe your app’s main functional area and make use of the more humane long-tail keywords.
-Finally, you should also place the keywords strategically in your description and listing, and ensure that the content is crisp.
+2. Choose keywords for relevancy, search volume, and competition level.
+Also, use ones that can accurately describe your app’s main functional area and use the more humane long-tail keywords.
+Finally, you should also place the keywords strategically in your description and listing and ensure that the content is crisp.

-3. You can also include positive reviews to build user trust and confidence.
+3. You can also include positive reviews to build customer trust and confidence.

-4. Highlight your app’s features and benefits in addition to showcasing real screenshots and short videos about how to use the app, as Adidas and Venmo do.
-These will help users to convert faster.
+4. Highlight your app’s features and benefits and showcase actual screenshots and short videos about how to use the app, as Adidas and Venmo do.
+These will help customers to convert faster.

 5. Ensure that your app is localized for different countries and offers multi-lingual support to reach a more global audience.

-You may have got the maximum number of downloads in the first week.
+You may have gotten the maximum number of downloads in the first week.
 But your work is far from done.
-It is equally important to keep your users engaged and encourage them to keep using the app–both of which are the primary goals of the final Retention stage.
+It is equally important to keep your customers engaged and encourage them to keep using the app–both of which are the primary goals of the final Retention stage.

 The Ultimate Goal of this Stage Includes: